opea-project/docs/developer-guides/docbuild.rst

      sudo apt install git

-Here's the recommended folder setup for documentation contributions and generation, a parent folder called ``opea-project-docsgen`` holds six locally cloned repos from the opea-project:
+Here's the recommended folder setup for documentation contributions and generation, a parent folder called ``opea-project`` holds six locally cloned repos from the opea-project.
+You can use a different name for the parent folder but the doc build process assumes the repo names are as shown here:

 .. code-block:: none

-   opea-project-docsgen
+   opea-project
    ├── docs
    ├── GenAIComps
    ├── GenAIEval